 See how to make udon noodles from scratch with this visual guide!

 - Knead flour, salt, and warm water into a smooth dough, form it into a ball, and let it rest at room temperature for 1 hour.

 - Roll out the dough with a pasta sheet roller or a noodle machine to ∼⅛ inch (3mm) thickness.
 Fold the dough like an accordion and cut into thick noodles using a sharp knife.

 Preparation without a Pasta Roller: You can easily roll out the dough using a rolling pin.
 This just requires a bit more patience, time, and muscle as the dough isn’t as soft as you might be used from other dough! 😉

 Stored in an airtight container in the fridge, the noodles stay fresh for 2 days.

 To make them last longer, freeze the raw noodles without cooking in a freezer bag (preferably in portions).
 They will last in the freezer for 3 months.
 Cook the frozen noodles directly in boiling salt water for 12 minutes.

 Homemade Udon Noodles

-- The recipe is inspired by the Udon Noodles Recipe from the lovely Nami “Just One Cookbook”.
+- Credit: The recipe is inspired by the Udon Noodles Recipe from the lovely Nami “Just One Cookbook”.
 Make sure to check out her blog, she shares amazing Asian recipes!